sudheer9640/usersDemo/README.md

 #Stack Used: Node 14, Angular 11, ExpressJs, Html5, Css3

-If needed, i can develop using  node and react
+If needed, i can develop using  node and react.

+Passportjs(JWT Authentication) is used for authetnication.

+Role based authorization is implemented.

+Added few interfaces.

+Added unit test case for filtering users by name.

+Used Angular material for responsive UI design.

 Used passport-jwt strategy for authentication and authorization.